 Use green wood only in certain types of smokers

-There is also the issue of how well the wood will work in smokers.
+There is also the issue of how well the fresh cut wood will work in smokers.

-How long does wood have to sit before it becomes seasoned?
+How long does fresh-cut wood have to sit before it becomes seasoned?

 If you are looking to play it on the safe side and want to make sure your wood is properly seasoned before using it for smoking, here are a few tips.

-- To keep this from happening, you can split the logs into smaller pieces.
+To keep this from happening, you can split the logs into smaller pieces or even chunks.
 This will make the wood dry more evenly.

-If you are looking to season your green wood, it’s also important not to let the wood dry out completely.
+If you are looking to season your freshly cut wood, it’s also important not to let the wood dry out completely.
 Even seasoned wood should have some moisture content.

 How to keep green woods green